 - 2 1/4 cups of whole wheat flour plus more for kneading

-- In a separate bowl whisk together the flour and baking soda.
+In a separate bowl whisk together the flour and baking powder.